 Developer shall produce a traffic control plan for each and every phase of Work that impacts traffic and involves traffic control details.
+Each traffic control plan shall be submitted to TxDOT for review a minimum of 10 Days prior to implementation.
 The traffic control plan shall include details for all detours, traffic control devices, striping, and signage applicable to each phase of construction.
 Information included in the traffic control plans shall be of sufficient detail to allow verification of design criteria and safety requirements, including typical sections, alignment, striping layout, drop off conditions, and temporary drainage.
 The traffic control plans shall clearly designate all temporary reductions in speed limits.
 Changes to posted speed limits will not be allowed unless specific prior approval is granted by TxDOT.